Guidance to my social media communications as of October 2024

 Conference live blogging, daily microblogging of political opinions, news articles, cute animals, funny comics, lived experience, photos etc.

-Twitter was interesting in part because of who chose to follow me there.
-I was focussing entirely on behavioural ecology when it came out, but I got followed almost entirely by AI people, which made me realise I was still respected as an expert in that community.
+One of the many reasons twitter was interesting at least initially was because of who chose to follow me there.
+I was focussing entirely on behavioural ecology when twitter came out, but I got followed almost entirely by AI people, which made me realise I was still respected as an expert in that community.
 But then I found out that the Bath (England) tech scene used twitter as basically a community bulletin board for chatter.
 What to do?
-I created a second account, j2blather.
-Then through the wonderful tapbots twitter client, tweetbot, I was able to both keep my main account fairly curated, but also share somewhere interesting stuff I found that either I wasn't sure enough about to comment on as an expert, or just was otherwise kind of professionally irrelevant but interesting.
-That has all wound up migrating to Mastodon here https://mastodon.social/@j2bryson Not least because tapbots released a mastodon client, ivory
+I created a second twitter account, j2blather.
+Then through the wonderful tapbots twitter client, tweetbot, I was able to both keep my main account fairly well curated, but also have another place to share interesting stuff I found that either I wasn't sure enough to want to associate with my "expert" account, or just was otherwise kind of professionally irrelevant but interesting, or even funny.
+That has all wound up migrating to Mastodon, not least because tapbots released a mastodon client, ivory.
+It is the best thing I have now for posting from other apps like the news apps on my phone, so my mastodon account became my blather account.

 I didn't initially choose to make bluesky professional and mastodon blather.
-That was more just the way the communities I followed there evolved.
+Another part of that was just the way the communities I followed on both places evolved, which also has to do with the concerns of the engines' builders, what they thought twitter had gotten "wrong."
+(In my own professional opinion, twitter got nothing wrong before about 2014, and they are fools to do anything but emulate the period when it became the best political communication network on the planet.)
 I love mastodon not only because of the far better interface but also the friendlier, more human interactions I have there, but it's pretty rare to have any real content engagement there.
-I mostly only get discussions on linkedin anymore.
+I mostly only get into professional discussions on linkedin anymore.

 I have two Meta accounts but don't use them for work or allow them on my phone

-Twitter is still where most people and tonnes of history are
+Twitter is still where most people and tonnes of our history are

-Even though I am myself shadowbanned and basically unseen except by followers when I reference them, I still use twitter because that's where people actually are.
-As I said last year in an underviewed blogpost about physical smart cities, twitter is a city that's been taken in a war on information but it's still sufficient infrastructure as a comms system that we still should still try to take it back.
+Even though I am shadowbanned and basically unseen except by a small number of followers when I reference them, I still use twitter because that's where people actually are.
+As I said last year in an underviewed blogpost about physical smart cities, twitter is a city that's been taken in a war on information.
+It's still sufficient infrastructure as a comms system that we still should still try to take it back.
 Even if we fail, hopefully the effort will help us learn to defend other transnational digital utilities.

 Comments